 Not all bear sprays are the same in terms of formulation quality, spray duration time, and spray distance.
 Not all bear sprays will work in cold temperatures.
 Be sure to read labels to ensure you know what you are buying and what protection value you can expect from it.

-Unfortunately, original instructions for bear spray use were based on how to use pepper spray on humans.
-This incorrect guidance has corrupted information found on the internet and in the media resulting in people being mauled and the false belief that bear spray doesn't work.
+Unfortunately, a lot of people are given incorrect instructions on how to use bear spray based on how to use pepper spray on humans.
+This incorrect guidance has corrupted information found on the internet and in the media resulting in people being mauled and the false belief that bear spray doesn’t work.
 Quality bear sprays do work when used correctly; but pepper sprays may not.

 Never intentionally approach a bear, or allow it to approach you, because you think your bear spray will keep you safe.
 Avoid spraying a passive bear to try to get it to leave the area - you may cause it to charge.
 If the bear is at an established food site, fruit tree, garden, etc., it will often return after about an hour.
 Bear spray is only meant to be used on charging or attacking bears.